tbates/tbates.github.io/_posts/1995-11-10-detailed-plot.markdown

 #### Plot style: residuals, means, fixed paths
 The correct way to draw a residual is a double headed arrow from an object back to the object.
 This is the default for `plot`.
-Omingraffle doesn't import or allow you to edit these easily, so for omnigraffle editing, you might switch to resid = "line".
+Omnigraffle doesn't import or allow you to edit these easily, so for omnigraffle editing, you might switch to resid = "line".

-For clarity you can turn this off all together with resid = "none".
+For clarity you can turn this off all together with `resid = "none"`.
 You can also suppress drawing means, and turn on drawing fixed paths as you choose.

 ```r
 resid = c("circle", "line", "none")